epoupon/lms/README.md

 - Multi-value tags
 - Custom tag support (ex: "mood", "genre", "albummood", "albumgrouping", ...)
 - MusicBrainzID support to handle duplicated artist and release names
+- Playlists (only using Subsonic API for now)

 ## Recommendation engine
 LMS provides several ways to help you find the music you like: